Melbourne Biomedical Precinct (Parkville)

 It is a place where ideas flourish and where researchers and institutions are both locally and globally connected.
 It is a an ideal location for knowledge transfer and innovation.

 The Melbourne Biomedical Precinct's research and development infrastructure and vibrant culture make it a highly sought-after destination by global companies and research institutions.
+We can help you find the right location.

 Biomedical leaders choose to operate in the precinct.